Final Fantasy Explorers feels like Crystal Chronicles meets Monster Hunter

 The product of its lineage

 It’s become exceedingly easy in recent years to point the finger at any four player cooperative game in Japan and call it a Monster Hunter clone.
 I’m not particularly fond of this way of thinking.
-Despite my love of Monster Hunter (200+ hours in MH4), I think many of the 🤪various hunting action games have unique, interesting qualities that separate the♋m from one another.
+Despite my love of Monster Hunter (200+ hours in MH4), I think many of the various hunting action games have unique, inter꧑esting qualities that separate them from one anothe💛r.

 I went into the Tokyo Game Show Final Fantasy Explorers demo prepared to play it the way I play any hunting game: a finger on the dodge roll button and ready to react at any time.
 That was all well and good until I realized there was no dodge input.
 There’s a dash for running faster, a basic physical attack that uses up zero MP, and buttons for item use.
 By holding down either shoulder button, you gain access to job specific skills and attacks which suck up MP and need time to recharge after every use.